Waterfall Bluff, Eastern Cape

 Did you know?

-Waterfall Bluff is 1 of the Gondwana ‘tear-away’ spots that once connected us to Antarctica.
+Waterfall Bluff is one of the Gondwana ‘tear-away’ spots that once connected us to Antarctica.

 A bird’s-eye view of Waterfall Bluff south of the Mkambathi Nature Reserve along the Wild Coast of the Eastern Cape would reveal one of Africa’s greatest coastal rock formations.

-One minute you’re flying past seaside developments that make up the KwaZulu-Natal South Coast, the next you’re on the Wild Coast as deep green lands spread out below you.
+One minute you would be flying past seaside developments that make up the KwaZulu-Natal South Coast, the next you’re on the Wild Coast as deep green lands spread out below you.